 How to Configure ESX VM Size

-This document details how ESX Virtual Machines (VMs) are created and configured within Skillable Studio as well as best practices to provide the optimal user experience.
+This document details how s (VMs) are created and configured within Skillable Studio as well as best practices to provide the optimal user experience.

 • Check VMWare docs to make sure hardware types and hardware version are supported for the VMs OS.
 Using incorrect or unsupported options can limit VM functionality.